dinhnguyen1812/jp-stock-analyzer-public/notes.md

 - Enable analyze when there is not volume yet
 <!-- - Auto gpt-4o analyze for ones with >60 score -->
 <!-- - Add advice for Short Sell -->
+- Pre-market:
+  - Add analyze one ticker
+  - Add analyze starred ticker
+  - Fetch starred ticker
+  - Show starred status if starred
   - Starred list in a csv file
-- Pre-market:
-  -